Decoupled Subgraph Federated Learning: Evaluation

-Notably, \textsc{FedStruct} with \textsc{Hop2Vec} achieves performance close to a centralized approach.
-For example, on Cora and Amazon Photo, the gap between central GNN and \textsc{Hop2Vec} is $2.56\%$ and $0.3\%$, respectively.
-Similar gaps are observed across all datasets.
-Furthermore, compared to, e.g., \textsc{FedSGD GNN}, \textsc{FedStruct} remains robust to an increasing number of clients and, as shown in App.~\ref{app:MoreResults}, across different partitioning methods, highlighting its ability to exploit the interconnections between clients.
-Finally, \textsc{FedStruct-p} exhibits only a slight reduction in performance compared to \textsc{FedStruct} but with a significant reduction in communication complexity (see Sec.~\ref{sec:complexity}).
-Additional results including federated averaging and central DGCN are provided in App.~\ref{app:MoreResults} for various partitionings and varying number of labeled training nodes and degrees of heterophily.
+Compared to, e.g., \textsc{FedSGD GNN}, \textsc{FedStruct} remains robust to an increasing number of clients and, as shown in App.~\ref{app:MoreResults}, across different partitioning methods, highlighting its ability to exploit inter-client connections.
+Furthermore, \textsc{FedStruct (H2V)} exhibits only a slight reduction in performance compared to \textsc{FedStruct (H2V)-F}, while significantly reducing communication complexity (see Sec.~\ref{sec:complexity}).
+Additional results, including federated averaging and central decoupled GCN, are provided in App.~\ref{app:MoreResults} for various partitionings, varying number of labeled training nodes, and degrees of heterophily.